osg-htc/tutorial-wordfreq/README.md

 condor_submit many-wordcount.sub
 ```

-This will now submit five jobs (one for each book on our list).
-Once all five
+This will now submit four jobs (one for each book on our list).
+Once all four
-have finished running, we should see five "counts" files, one for each book in the directory.
+have finished running, we should see four "counts" files, one for each book in the directory.

-If you don't see all five "counts" files, consider investigating the log, error, and output files and see if you can identify what caused that to happen.
+If you don't see all four "counts" files, consider investigating the log, error, and output files and see if you can identify what caused that to happen.